 You’re not alone.
-There are more than 2.1million small business operating around Australia – but according to the Australian Bureau of Statistics (ABS) more than 60 percent of small businesses fail within the first three years of starting.
+There are more than 2.1million small businesses operating around Australia – but according to the Australian Bureau of Statistics (ABS) more than 60 per cent of small businesses fail within the first three years of starting.

 The upside is you can avoid becoming another small business statistic by building a plan, networks and a clearly thought out strategy around your great idea.

 One of the most common mistakes budding business owners make is to invest in setting up a business without the proper education and training.

 David Hoey, Chief Executive Officer of MiTraining, said being technically capable doesn’t necessarily mean you’ll be a naturally competent business owner.

 “It’s important to understand that the skills and attributes that make someone a technical expert in their field don’t always translate into the know-how required to build and manage their own business,” Mr Hoey said.